SonarSource/gh-action-lt-backlog/MoveCardToReview/ReadMe.md

 ## Compatibility

 This action is compatible with GitHub's Projects classic and V2.
-V2 requires you to set the project number.
+V2 requires you to set the `project-number` parameter.

 ## Inputs